Basic Plugin Generation and Publishing Process

 for database configuration,redis.php

-for thinkorm configuration.
-These configurations will be automatically recognized by webman. - Plugins use the following method to obtain configuration:
+for ThinkORM configuration.
+These configurations will be automatically recognized by Webman. - Plugins obtain configurations using the following method:

 , for example,config('plugin.webman.push.app.app_key')

-- If the plugin has its own database configuration, it can be accessed as follows:
+. - If the plugin has its own database configuration, it should be accessed using the following way.
+For

 illuminate/database

-- If the plugin needs to place business files in the
+. - If the plugin needs to place business files under the

 app/

-directory, it needs to ensure that there are no conflicts with the user's project and other plugins. - Plugins should try to avoid copying files or directories to the primary project.
-For example, in addition to the configuration file, the cross-domain plugin's middleware file should be placed under
+directory, it must ensure there is no conflict with the user project and other plugins. - Plugins should avoid copying files or directories to the main project as much as possible.
+For example, the cross-domain plugin only needs to copy the configuration file to the main project; the middleware file should be placed under

 vendor/webman/cros/src

-and does not need to be copied to the primary project. - It is recommended to use uppercase for plugin namespaces, for example,
+and does not need to be copied to the main project. - It is recommended to use uppercase letters for the plugin namespace, for example,

 Webman/Console